Some of our services might not be available at the moment. We are investigating the issue.

 Currently, UI Bakery boasts a more advanced level of roles management.

-UI Bakery has 3 standard pre-defined roles (admin, ediot, user) and also you can create additional roles with granular access to datasources and applications.
-Custom roles are available from Team plan.
+UI Bakery has 3 standard pre-defined roles (admin, editor, user).
+You can also create additional roles with granular access to datasources and applications.
+Custom roles are available from the Team plan

-Appsmith has 3 standard pre-defined roles (administrator, developer, app user), they still doesn’t have granular access.
+Appsmith has 3 standard pre-defined roles (administrator, developer, app user), which don't have granular access.
+User can also create additional roles with granular access.
+Custom roles are available from the Business plan

 Audit logs